takagi97/LLMs-are-parallel-multilingual-learners/README.md

 # Large Language Models are parallel multilingual learners
-The code of this work is consisting of two parts.
+The code of the paper-[Large Language Models are Parallel Multilingual Learners]() is consisting of two parts.
 The first one is counting activated neurons in the multi-layer perceptrons (MLPs) of transformer models.
 The second one is fine-tuning and inference.

 ## Requirements and Installation
 - LLaMA-Factory >= 0.3.2